Bannock Creek

-Bannock Creek is a 67 mi long tributary of the Snake River Power and Onieda counties in Idaho, United States, that is a tributary of the Snake River.
+Bannock Creek is a 67 mi long tributary of the Snake River in Power and Oneida counties in Idaho, United States, that is a tributary of the Snake River.

 Description

 Beginning at an elevation of 5953 ft north of Holbrook in northern Oneida County, it flows north into Power County and through the Arbon Valley, the town of Pauline, and the Fort Hall Indian Reservation.
 It then reaches its mouth at American Falls Reservoir, and impoundment of the Snake River, midway between the towns of American Falls and Pocatello, at an elevation of 4357 ft.
 Bannock Creek has a 475 mi2 watershed.